Glossary of shipping terms

 Slot

-Cell of a ship designed to load containers, boxes or trailers.
+Cell of a ship designed for loading containers, swap bodies, semi-trailers.

 Spreader

-Equipment that connects the wires of a crane with a container.
+Equipment that connects the cables of a crane with a container.

 Stowage